Sony 7600 Series

 *One note on each of the above models is that the Record Out jack provides mic level, not the more common line level output.
 Several Sony portable radios followed this design evidently because they expected you to record on one of their portable recorders which only had a mic input.

 Then, in 1998 Sony introduced the ICF-7601 which reverted to a fully analog design, at a lower cost than the preceding two models.
-So far, I have not been able to find out what it retailed for.
 It featured a 9 position SW Band Selector (SW-2 – 9) and push buttons to select SW 1, AM and FM.
 There was no Aux Antenna Jack or Record Output, but there was an Earphone Output, a DC Input and a Music/News Tone Switch.
 Sony did provide a clip-on SW antenna.
 After two digital models which were unique at the time, this model was designed like many of the analog multi-band portable which came before.
 There were no operational surprises with its all-analog design but being dual conversion, it was a step up from many analog portables of the day.

 From 1994 – 2000 Sony produced the more deluxe ICF-SW7600G which was upgraded to the ICF-7600GR in 2001, the last radio of the 7600 series which was the least expensive radio of that era to offer Synchronous Detection.
 A solid performer, it was produced until 2018!
 Its features were many: Continuous coverage from 150 – 29,999 KHz, 5K/1K Tuning Steps, 100 non-volatile memories, Clock with Timer and Sleep functions, Synchronous Detection, SSB with USB/LSB selection and a Fine-Tuning thumbwheel, a switchable and variable Attenuator, Auto Scan Tuning, Line Out, Earphone and DC In jacks, FM Stereo at the earphone output jack (but strangely not the Line Out jack), Dial Light, Tune Indicator, Lock Key and a Tone Switch.
 Its Synchronous Detection somewhat set it apart from the competition and at a lower price point than the earlier models due to improvements in technology.
 The only step backwards was that the Aux Antenna jack no longer worked on FM as on the ICF-2002.
 Be careful with the whip antenna…it seems many had extremely tight antenna bases which could actually crack the plastic mounting if not handled carefully.
 But overall, the ICF-7600GR was Sony’s one-two punch representing everything they could squeeze into a package of its size and price.